Claude Sonnet 4.5 vs DeepSeek R1

 The capability footprint differs most on vision: Claude Sonnet 4.5, multimodal input: Claude Sonnet 4.5, function calling: Claude Sonnet 4.5, tool use: Claude Sonnet 4.5, and code execution: DeepSeek R1.
 Both models share reasoning mode and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Claude Sonnet 4.5 lists $3/1M input and $15/1M output tokens, while DeepSeek R1 lists $0.1/1M input and $0.3/1M output tokens on the cheapest tracked provider.
+For cost, Claude Sonnet 4.5 lists tiered pricing: 0-200,001t is $3/1M input and $15/1M output; 200,001t+ is $6/1M input and $22.50/1M output, while DeepSeek R1 lists $0.10/1M input and $0.30/1M output tokens on the cheapest tracked provider.
 A 70/30 input-output blend puts DeepSeek R1 lower by about $6.44 per million blended tokens.
-Availability is 8 providers versus 13, so concentration risk also matters.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 8 providers versus 14, so concentration risk also matters.

 Choose Claude Sonnet 4.5 when long-context analysis and larger context windows are central to the workload.
 Choose DeepSeek R1 when coding workflow support, lower input-token cost, and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.

 FAQ